 The Thermomix has been around since the 1960s when it first launched in Germany as a food processor.
 After many years of innovation, it found its way onto the Australia market in 2000.
 Combining the functions of 10 appliances in one unit, the Thermomix can chop, beat, mix, whip, grind, knead, mince, grate, juice, blend, heat, stir, steam and even weigh food.

 To find out if its performance justifies the hefty price tag, CHOICE put the latest version, the TM5, up against its predecessor the TM31 as well as two cheaper competitors in our All-in-one kitchen machine reviews.

 More on the Thermomix

 Included with the unit is a mixing bowl and lid, simmering basket, stirring attachment, measuring cup, spatula and Varoma (steaming bowl), as well as a recipe book.
-The heating element is incorporated into the bottom of the mixing bowl rather than inside the main unit, and the lid has provisions for spillages should a mixture boil over while cooking.
+The heating element is incorporated into the bottom of the mixing bowl rather than inside the main unit, and the lid has provisions for spills should a mixture boil over while cooking.

 It has a magnetic motor, said to increase the longevity of the product as it has no moving parts or belts to wear out over time.
 Its handy scale increases in increments of 5g and at any time you can reset to zero to weigh newly-added ingredients.
 The unit will not operate until the lid is locked into position, and if it hasn't been used for 15 minutes it automatically switches to standby mode, which draws less power.